zakk-h/vlp/src/info/zakklabintro.md

 </details>

 <details>
-<summary>Lime Connector</summary>
+<summary>Lime Loop</summary>

 - Intermediate Trail
-- 0.25 Miles
+- 0.3 Miles

 Travels along the Yellow Creek but at a much higher elevation.
-In the middle of the trail it splits off into 2 different directions.
-Either way is fine and they are the same distance.
-At the Greenway end of the trail there is a steep elevation change.
+A small network of trails.
+At the Red Entrance, 2 logging roads will take you either direction.
+On the left logging road there is a 2 way split, on the left is a gradual slope down that is 0.1 miles, or on the right is a steep sloped trail that mountain bikes enjoy at 0.05 miles.
+The logging road starting from the top that goes to the right will have a steeper slope at the end.
   <img src="https://zakklab.valdese.info/files/lime.jpg" width=100% title="Trail Picture">

 </details>